 Ever so often, there comes a time when the stars align in perfect symmetry for athletes to do no wrong.
 The zone, as it's commonly known, isn't frequent but it is the holy grail for athletes as Leander Paes found out at the 1996 Atlanta Olympics.

-“After losing the first set and when I was serving at 1-2 and 30-40 in the second set, something magical happened,” Leander Paes shared in an exclusive chat with the Olympic Channel.
+“After losing the first set and when I was serving at 1-2 and 30-40 in the second set, something magical happened,” Leander Paes told the Olympic Channel.

 “I got into what we athletes call ‘the zone’ where you don’t really remember what happened for that 45-minute period.”